iop-alliance/OpenKnowHow/README.md

 1. It's a powerful filter for OSH.
     Find what you actually need.
-2. It's a knowledge base capable to
+2. It's a knowledge base capable of
-    1. answer complex questions like
+    1. answering complex questions like
-        "What development platforms are mainly used among OSH projects that got certified by OSHWA or attested according to DIN SPEC 3105-2?";
+        "What development platforms are mainly used among OSH projects that got certified by [OSHWA] or attested according to DIN SPEC 3105-2?";
-    2. cross-link information
+    2. cross-linking information
-        (e.g. ongoing research with OSH designs (e.g. in case of COVID-19)).
+        (e.g. ongoing research with OSH designs
+        related to sustainable agriculture).

 **What are use-cases of the ontology?**